prettier/prettier/docs/plugins.md

 Prettier expects each of `pluginSearchDirs` to contain `node_modules` subdirectory, where `@prettier/plugin-*`, `@*/prettier-plugin-*` and `prettier-plugin-*` will be searched.
 For instance, this can be your project directory or the location of global npm modules.

-To turn off plugin autoloading, use `{ pluginSearchDirs: false }` in JavaScript code or `--no-plugin-search` when using Prettier CLI.
+To turn off plugin autoloading, use `{ pluginSearchDirs: false }` in API or `--no-plugin-search` when using Prettier CLI.

 ## Official Plugins